alijahnas/CKA-practice-exercises/scheduling.md

 </p>
 </details>

+Questions:
-Use antiaffinity to launch a pod to a different node than the pod where the first one was scheduled.
+- Use antiaffinity to launch a pod to a different node than the pod where the first one was scheduled.

 <details><summary>Solution</summary>
 <p>